madskristensen/OptionsSample/README.md

 The classes specified inside the `DialogPageProvider` class are inheriting from the second generic base class in this sample - `BaseOptionPage` ([source](src/Options/BaseOptionPage.cs)).
 It's sole responsibility is to function as the entry point for the **Tools -> Options** dialog.

 That's it.
-We how now created custom options pages and registered them on the package.
+We have now created custom options pages and registered them on the package.

 ## Using the custom options
 The options are ready to be consumed by our code and there are two ways to go about it: